We used to just have one device that we used for surfing the web, accessing software, and other computing tasks… our good ole trusted computer.

-The way that mobile apps are advancing seems to point to tablets taking over many of a computer’s tasks.
+The way that mobile apps are advancing seems to point to tablets, like that art tablet amazon, taking over many of a computer’s tasks.
 For example, a program that most could never envision working well on anything but a computer, Adobe Photoshop, is hopping on the tablet bandwagon with a new Photoshop for iPad version.

 But not so fast.
 Can your tablet and smartphone really take over all the activities you do on a computer?

 The short answer is: It depends what you use your computer for.

 It seems that mobile apps just keep getting more powerful.
 Businesses in New Jersey and the rest of the country have largely switched to cloud computing.
 Both to take advantage of advanced features and cost savings, and to ensure their business can be run from anywhere.